ionide/FsAutoComplete/README.md

 ### Gitpod.io

-This repository is setup to use gitpod for a web-based VSCode-style IDE.
+This repository is prepared to use Gitpod for a web-based VSCode-style IDE.
 Click the button below to begin!

 [![Gitpod Ready-to-Code](https://img.shields.io/badge/Gitpod-ready--to--code-blue?logo=gitpod)](https://gitpod.io/#https://github.com/fsharp/fsautocomplete)